Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

 // Warnings were encountered during analysis:
 //
+// src/formRecognizerClient.ts:82:3 - (ae-forgotten-export) The symbol "BeginRecognizeContentPollState" needs to be exported by the entry point index.d.ts
+// src/formRecognizerClient.ts:123:3 - (ae-forgotten-export) The symbol "BeginRecognizeCustomFormPollState" needs to be exported by the entry point index.d.ts
-// src/formRecognizerClient.ts:70:3 - (ae-forgotten-export) The symbol "BeginRecognizePollState" needs to be exported by the entry point index.d.ts
+// src/formRecognizerClient.ts:169:3 - (ae-forgotten-export) The symbol "BeginRecognizeReceiptPollState" needs to be exported by the entry point index.d.ts
 // src/formTrainingClient.ts:68:3 - (ae-forgotten-export) The symbol "BeginTrainingPollState" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)